 (B) Cash and cash equivalents, bank deposits are held with only high rated banks/financial institutions, credit risk on them is therefore insignificant.

-(C) For other trade receivables (including contract assets), the Company uses “General Model” for the measurement of expected credit loss (ECL) for trade receivables as well as contract asset
+(C) For other trade receivables (including contract assets), the Company applies 'Expected Credit Loss’ model for recognising impairment loss on trade receivables as well as contract asset

-The measurement of ECL under general model depends on whether credit risk has increased significantly since initial recognition.
-These credit risk is regularly monitored based on historic turnover activity and credit performance of every customer.
+The measurement of ECL depends on whether credit risk has increased significantly since initial recognition.
+These credit risk are regularly monitored based on historic turnover activity and credit performance of every customer.
 In addition, overdue receivable balances are monitored and actioned on a regular basis.
 When the credit risk has not increased significantly after initial recognition, a provision shall be made for the 12-month expected loss, otherwise shall be made for the entire lifetime.

 The Company considers the probability of default upon initial recognition of asset and whether there is a significant increase in credit risk on an ongoing basis throughout each reporting period.
 To assess whether there is a significant increase in credit risk, the Company compares the risk of default occurring on the asset as at the reporting date with the risk of default as at the date of initial recognition.
 It considers available reasonable and supportive forward-looking information which considers multiple factors such as: